tig/mcec/docs/documentation.md

 ## Logging

-All information shown in the main window is also logged to a file to ease diagnostics.
-If the program is started from the default location (in Program Files) the log will be written to %LocalAppData%\Kindel Systems\MCE Controller\MCEControl.log.
+Informational, debug, and diagnostic events are logged to `MCEControl.log` while MCE Controller is operating.
+These are also shown in the main window .
+If the program is started from the default location (in Program Files) the log will be written to `%LocalAppData%\Kindel Systems\MCE Controller\MCEControl.log`.
 Otherwise the log will be written to the directory the program is started from.

 ## Usage Notes